 - a.
-The City and HBPOA agree that the City shall no longer provide a City sponsored LTD Program. - b.
+The City and HBPOA agree that the City shall not no longer provide a City sponsored LTD Program. - b.
 HBPOA shall contract with an authorized provider for a LTD program for the employees represented by the HBPOA. - c.
-The City shall pay to HBPOA for the cost of LTD premiums not to exceed thirty-eight dollars (\$38) per month per occupied covered position represented by HBPOA. - d.
-Non-dues paying represented employees shall be covered by the LTD Policy at the same premium rate as dues paying represented employees. - e.
+The City shall pay to HBPOA for the cost of LTD premiums not to exceed forty-one thirty-eight dollars (\$4138 [City87]) per month per occupied covered position represented by HBPOA and HBPOA shall pay the cost of LTD premiums for each such covered position. - d.
+Non-dues paying represented employees shall be covered by the LTD Policy at the same premium rate as dues paying represented employees [city88] [city89] [city90].

+- e.
 City payment to HBPOA is to be made for each represented employee per month based on the bi-weekly payroll. - f.
 HBPOA shall pay the authorized provider for the cost of premiums and any expenses incurred for administering the program. - g.
-The City shall provide the HBPOA with a monthly report of covered employees. - h.
+The City shall provide the HBPOA with a monthly report of covered employees [City91] [r92] [City93]. - h.
 No self-funding/self-insurance of LTD benefits is permitted under this agreement. - i.
-Upon request, the HBPOA shall provide an annual certification of the Plan on each anniversary the Plan is in effect which will include: - 1) A copy of the most current audited financial statements; - 2) A copy of the latest actuarial report, which should be completed by an independent "Fellow of the Society of Actuaries"; - 3) A copy of the in-force LTD Program; - 4) A statement certifying that premiums collected are for LTD benefits for HBPOA represented employees only; - 5) A copy of the current plan document as well as any changes or amendments, or written confirmation that there have been no changes as LTD provider; - 6) A copy of the "Summary Annual Report" and, upon request, a copy of the latest filed Form 5500;
+Upon request, the HBPOA shall provide an annual certification of the Plan on each anniversary the Plan is in effect which will include: - 1) A copy of the most current audited financial statements; - 2) A copy of the latest actuarial report, which should be completed by an independent "Fellow of the Society of Actuaries"; - 3) A copy of the in-force LTD Program; - 4) A statement certifying that premiums collected are for LTD benefits for HBPOA represented employees only; - 5) A copy of the current plan document as well as any changes or amendments, or written confirmation that there have been no changes as LTD provider; - 6) A copy of the "Summary Annual Report" and, upon request, a copy of the latest filed Form 5500; - 7) A listing of active HBPOA claimants with all relevant data as requested by City (i.e., date of disability, etc.) including the allocated reserves for each claimant; - 8) Verification of the premium received and credited by the HBPOA. - A statement certifying that the submitted premiums are only being utilized to provide LTD benefits for participating members including members of the HBPOA; and - 10) A written confirmation from the plan administrator confirming (i) that it is authorized to do business in California; (ii) that it is properly licensed; (iii) that it maintains current "Errors and Omissions" insurance; and (iv) that it is bonded.